AUTUMN / FALL

 Fishermen in Ijika are also going out to sea for catching a variety of seasonal fish.

 Each fishing needs different fishing tools and techniques.
-That makes us prepare many kinds of equipment, tools, knowledge and skills.
+Therefore, people here have to have many kinds of fishing equipment, tools, knowledge, skills and maintain them regularly.

 Wakame (Brown Seaweed)